The Morning After

 Protecting Your Tomorrow

-Fort Collins Restraining Order Defense Attorney
+Fort Collins Restraining Orders: Your Trusted Defense Attorney

-Put Years of Experience on Your Side
+Leverage Our Years of Experience for Your Defense

 If you've been served with a restraining order, you likely have a lot of questions about your rights and obligations under the law.
 At Rachel A. Michael, LLC, we're here to answer your questions, using our extensive experience working with individuals and families throughout Colorado and the Fort Collins area.